idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 This dynamic feature sets the top priority for the recently used fragment/term or its synonym to use it subsequently both in Auto-assembling and Machine Translation improvement.
 It can also adjust the basic form of a fragment (e.g. sunny day) to the one you actually use in the segment (e.g sunny days) provided that the change is slight (e.g. to the form of the regular noun).
 Then, CT will use the adjusted fragment in the subsequent segments.
 Let's assume CafeTran suggests correctly a translation memory (TM) fragment by analyzing its context.
 However, your high priority glossary inserts another suggestion (e.g. the basic form) for the same source fragment.
 If you use the TM fragment in the current segment, CafeTran will enhance the priority of this TM fragment to use it in the next segments as well.

-The feature recognises your recent usage of the term or fragment synonyms and adjusts their priority automatically to use the synonym subsequently in auto-assembling.
+The feature recognizes your recent usage of the term or fragment synonyms and adjusts their priority automatically to use the synonym subsequently in auto-assembling.
 The users who do not rely much on the set priorities for their glossary terms or TM fragments should benefit from it.

 Related link:
 [Automatic Fragments Adjustment](https://cafetran.freshdesk.com/support/solutions/articles/6000175426-automatic-fragments-adjustment)